What is the meaning of exception management?

 Exception management implementation should consider understanding the distinction between active and passive management approaches since it plays a key role in Error handling.

-The principle of Passive Fault management is the management by exception.
-The approach implies systems monitoring activities keenly yet intervening only after some standards are attained.
+The principle of Passive Fault management is management by exception.
+The approach implies systems monitoring activities keenly, yet intervening only after some standards are attained.
 As an illustration, a banking system can predetermine a loan application based on a credit score lower than 650 or on a lack of income verification documents.
 Such passive measures would mean that the routine operations proceed undisturbed and still make sure critical issues are dealt with urgently.

-Active Error handling implies closer monitoring and acting, managers review documents and measures regularly and they do not necessarily implement them in case of exceptions.
+Active Error handling implies closer monitoring and acting; managers review documents and measures regularly, and they do not necessarily implement them in case of exceptions.
 Even though this method is more controllable, it needs much more resources and may cause information overload.

-However, most successful entities present a hybrid approach, by applying passive monitoring on their daily activities and establishing active controls on their risky or vital procedures.
+However, most successful entities present a hybrid approach by applying passive monitoring on their daily activities and establishing active controls on their risky or vital procedures.

 The Importance of Exception Management.